Update of the phase-shift analysis of the low-energy $\pi N$ data: Summary and discussion

-In the current analysis framework, the separate analysis of the DBs for the two elastic-scattering (ES) processes, as well as for the $\pi^- p$ charge-exchange (CX) reaction, is enabled via suitable low-energy parameterisations of the $s$- and $p$-wave $K$-matrix elements (representing the `phenomenological model' in this work).
+In the current analysis framework, the separate study of the ES DBs, as well as of the DB relating to the $\pi^- p$ charge-exchange (CX) reaction, is enabled by means of suitable low-energy parameterisations of the $s$- and $p$-wave $K$-matrix elements (representing the `phenomenological model' in this work).
 The analysis with the phenomenological model is free of theoretical constraints, other than the expected low-energy behaviour of the $K$-matrix elements.
-Deployed at the first stage of each new PSA, the processing of the data with the phenomenological model enables the unbiased identification of the outliers in the DB and the creation of self-consistent input for the analysis conducted at the second stage.
+Deployed at the first stage of each PSA, the processing of the data with the phenomenological model enables an unbiased identification of the outliers in the DBs and the creation of consistent input for further analysis.

+The hadronic model of this programme, the `ETH model', is mainly based on $f_0(500)$- and $\rho(770)$-exchange $t$-channel graphs, as well as on the $s$- and $u$-channel $N$ and $\Delta(1232)$ contributions (see Fig.~\ref{fig:FeynmanGraphsETHZ}).
+Additional (small) contributions from all well-established (four-star) $s$ and $p$ higher baryon resonances (HBRs) with masses below $2$ GeV had been part of the model since 1994.
+Henceforth, the $t$-channel contributions of all scalar-isoscalar and vector-isovector mesons with masses below $2$ GeV and known branching fractions to $\pi \pi$ decay modes will be included in the model amplitudes.
+At present, four such states are well-established \cite{PDG2020}: the $f_0(980)$, the $f_0(1500)$, the $f_0(1710)$, and the $\rho(1700)$.
+The physical properties of all these states have been fixed from two recent analyses of all available data \cite{Matsinos2020a,Matsinos2020b} as they appear listed in the recent compilation by the PDG \cite{PDG2020}.